wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 29 Minimum subscription by founding members

-*   (1) A society incorporated after the commencement of this Act shall not commence any business or borrow any money unless there has been produced to the Registrar evidence satisfying him that all those members who signed a copy of the rules for sending to the Registrar under [section 13][24]---
+*   (1) A society incorporated after the commencement of this Act shall not commence any business or borrow any money unless there has been produced to the Registrar evidence satisfying him or her that all those members who signed a copy of the rules for sending to the Registrar under [section 13][24]---

     *   (a) have each been issued with shares in the society to the value of $1,000 or more on terms that conform to the requirements of [Schedule 2][236]; and